lajazz23/lajazz23/README.md

 Hello!
 I am Jasmin.
-I'm intrested in the field of bioinformatics and computational biology.
+I'm interested in the field of bioinformatics and computational biology.